Ali-Asgari/Assembler_Disassembler/README.md

     nasm -f elf64 Assembler.asm && ld -o Assembler -e _start Assembler.o && ./Assembler

-Provide the directory path of the file that includes your assembly instructions.\
+Enter the directory path of the file that includes your assembly instructions.\
-Provide the directory path of the file where you want to save the machine codes.
+Enter the directory path of the file where you want to save the machine codes.

 <hr>